Bhog Saag Tarkari

 Tips & Secrets

-- The secret to a great saag is using pure cow ghee; it provides that magnifique and authentic festive aroma.
+- The secret to a great saag is using pure cow ghee; it provides that and authentic festive aroma.

-- Always add the salt at the very end to prevent the greens from releasing too much magnifique moisture too early.
+- Always add the salt at the very end to prevent the greens from releasing too much moisture too early.

-- Using a mix of at least three types of greens provides a more professional-grade and complex flavor profile.
+- Using a mix of at least three types of greens provides a more and complex flavor profile.

-Nutritional Information(Per 200g)
+Nutritional Information(Per 1 serving)

 145 kcal